 To a writer, an avatar is a composite of characteristics of people that you want as your ideal readers.
 This person should have a name, a picture, a specific demographic, and other detailed qualities.
 Once you can easily hold a picture of who this person is in your mind’s eye, you can develop your writer’s voice by writing to your avatar.

 When you hold your avatar in mind, you’re able to write as if you’re having a conversation.
-This allows you to be more authentic, more helpful, and it enables you to connect with your reader – which will in turn help you to sell more books.
+This allows you to be more authentic, more helpful, and it enables you to connect with your reader – which

 If your readers are the right readers (the people that your avatar represented), they will think as they read your book, “Oh my goodness, this book was written exactly for me!”